PowerShell/PowerShell-RFC/Draft-Accepted/RFC0066-PowerShell-User-Content-Location.md

 ## User Experience

-- On startup PowerShell will create a directory in AppData and a configuration file.
+- On startup PowerShell will create a directory in AppData and a configuration file if they don't exist.
 - The user scoped **PSModulePath** will point to `Modules` folder under the location specified by **UserPSContentPath**.
 - Users can configure a custom location for PowerShell user content by changing the value of